-- 14. The new responsibilities and functions of the member countries in the regional cooperation context will be supported by enhancing their institutional capacity through exchange of knowledge and experience among member countries and with recognized international sources of best practices.
-The capacity building will focus on the following knowledge areas: - Commercial operation of the sector: focus on negotiations, contracting, metering, billing and collections, and utility accounting and audit, modern corporate governance techniques, tariff adjustments, operational efficiency, and consumer relations. - Sector regulation: focus on ensuring transparency, stability and predictability and 1 consistent fairness; valuation of water and water services for regulatory purposes in respect of storage hydropower projects situated in international rivers. - Public Private Partnership arrangements: focus on forms and regulation. - Demand Side Management, energy efficiency and energy conservation: focus on integrated resource planning, energy service companies and financing mechanisms. - Alternative and renewable energy: focus on resource surveys, devising promotional and incentive arrangements. - Riparian issues: focus on international experience in transboundary river management.
+- 14. The new responsibilities and functions of the participating countries in the regional cooperation context will be supported by enhancing their institutional capacity through exchange of knowledge and experience among participating countries and with recognized international sources of best practices.
+The capacity building will focus on the following knowledge areas: - Commercial operation of the sector: focus on negotiations, contracting (power purchase, power wheeling and transmission services), regional dispatch and system control, metering, billing and collections, and utility accounting and audit, modern corporate governance techniques, tariff adjustments, operational efficiency, and consumer relations. - Sector regulation: focus on ensuring transparency, stability and predictability and consistent fairness. - Public Private Partnership arrangements: focus on forms and regulation. - Demand Side Management, energy efficiency and energy conservation: focus on integrated resource planning, energy service companies and financing mechanisms.

+- Alternative and renewable energy: focus on resource surveys, devising promotional and incentive arrangements. - Riparian issues: focus on international experience in transboundary river management and protection.